Big Ideas Integrated Math 2 Chapter 2 Review #16 Answer Key

 Analyzing Satellite Dishes

-.
+Work with a partner.
 Vertical rays enter a satellite dish whose cantankerous section is a parabola.
 When the rays hitting the parabola, they reverberate at the same angle at which they entered.
 (See Ray ane in the figure.)

 a.
 Describe the reflected rays then that they intersect the y-centrality.